Power BI vs Excel: Choosing the Right Tool for the Job

 Establishing an effective data handling and processing system is vital for the success of businesses.
 A well-organised system not only leads to cost savings and reduced errors but also facilitates accelerated and informed decision-making.

-All in all, Power BI makes it easy to manipulate and analyse your data, providing you the insights you need at a glance.
+All in all, Power BI makes it easy to manipulate and analyse your data, providing you with the insights you need at a glance.

 Round 1 Winner: Power BI